rhobernardi/rhobernardi/README.md

 My name is Rodrigo Bernardi, I'm a brazilian Computer Scientist in love with technology and computer programming.

-Currently Embdded Systems developer for InfoSec and studying Data Science, Machine Learning and all sorts of AI applications.
+Currently Software Engineer for mobile camera engine and studying Data Science, Machine Learning and all sorts of AI applications.

-- 🔭 Currently working as a Embedded InfoSec Systems developer for [KRYPTUS](https://kryptus.com/)
+- 🔭 Currently working as a Software Engineer for [Motorola Mobility](https://www.motorola.com.br/)

 - 🌱 Currently learning Data Science and AI developement